Paramedic Program

 The Vermont EMS Academy Consortium for Paramedic Education (VEMSACPE) consists of 1200 hours of instruction broken down into:

-This course starts in February with applications due right away.
 The program’s cost is $14,800 with free housing and payment options to fit your budget.
+Here is an overview of the program.

 What to Expect